3 magnificent bridges cross the Firth of Forth in the east of Scotland, and one of them is considered to be Scotland’s greatest man-made wonder.

 A year later, the Tay Bridge, designed by Bouch as well, collapsed during a heavy storm.
 All passengers that were on board the train during this tragic event died and Bouch was blamed for not taking wind loading into account in the design of the structure.

-Bouch was quickly set aside after this disaster and Sir John Fowler and Sir Benjamin Baker were hired shortly after to complete the project.
+Bouch was quickly set aside after this disaster and Sir John Fowler and Sir Benjamin Baker was hired shortly after to complete the project.

 6. About 6.5 million rivets hold the bridge together